Hi, I'm Alex.

 From tv, movies, and video games, as a kid I was heavily influenced by my image of money success as stock trading.
 (It first started when my grandfather bought stock for me.)

 I thought that financial success was all about trading stocks, beating the market, and making tons of money.

-After graduating college, I joined an insurance agency, thinking that I would spend my day trading stocks for clients (with some innate skill I must have).
+After graduating from college, I joined an insurance agency, thinking that I would spend my day trading stocks for clients (with some innate skill I must have).
 Of course, all the insurance agency wanted me to do was to sell insurance to my friends and family.

 I quickly realized my clients wouldn't “get rich quick” investing with me, and financial stability didn't come from trading stocks or their investments.